To create a positive remote worker employee experience, combine these top strategies with data pulled from ActivTrak’s workforce analytics platform.

 Benefits of Improving the Remote Worker Employee Experience

-Fostering a positive remote employee experience is one of the most important ways a company can boost employee engagement and help remote employees work wiser.
+Fostering a positive remote worker employee experience is one of the most important ways a company can boost employee engagement and help remote employees work wiser.
 When the needs of remote workers are taken seriously and they’re given the tools they need to succeed, remote workers are more productive, more engaged, and mentally and physically healthier.

 Improving the remote worker experience is also beneficial from an operational standpoint.
 Studies show that engaged employees are 38% more productive, and productive employees are more likely to drive revenue for your organization with consistent, focused performance.
 Satisfied employees are also less likely to leave your company.
 Since turnover, on average, costs a company 1.5-2 times an employee’s salary, improving the remote employee experience is also beneficial to a company’s revenue.